2-Methyl-1-propanol

 2-Methyl-1-propanol Usage And Synthesis

-Isobutanol, also known as isopropyl alcohol, 2-methyl propanol is a colorless alcohol flammable liquid.
-Isobutanol is one of the main ingredients of fresh tea leaves, black tea and green tea to produce the wonderful aroma with the molecular weight of 74.12, boiling point of 107.66 ℃, relative density of 0.8016 (20/4 ℃), refractive index of 1.3959 and a flash point of 37 ℃.
-Isobutanol is fully dissolved in alcohol and ether, slightly soluble in water.
-Its vapor can form an explosive mixture with air; the explosion limit is 2.4% (volume).
-It can form addition compounds (CaCl2 • 3C4H10O) with calcium chloride.
-Isobutanol can be obtained by the distillation of the by-product of methanol and can also be derived from distillation of crude fusel oil.
-Using Industrial carbonyl cobalt as a catalyst, making propylene and carbon monoxide and hydrogen mixture react at 110~140 ° C, 2.0265 × 107~3.0397 × 107Pa to generate butyraldehyde and isobutyraldehyde, and then via catalytic hydrogenation, separation can obtain isobutanol.
-Isobutanol is used in the manufacture of petroleum additives, antioxidants, plasticizers, synthetic rubber, artificial musk, fruit oil and synthetic drugs and also used as solvents and chemical reagents.
+Isobutanol, also known as isopropyl alcohol or 2-methyl propanol, is a colorless and flammable liquid.
+It is one of the main ingredients of fresh tea leaves, black tea and green tea to produce the wonderful aroma.
+The molecular weight of isobutanol is 74.12, with a boiling point of 107.66 ℃, a relative density of 0.8016, a refractive index of 1.3959, and a flash point of 37 ℃.
+It is soluble in alcohol and ether, but only slightly soluble in water.
+Isobutanol can form explosive mixtures with air, with an explosion limit of 2.4% (volume).
+It can also form addition compounds, such as CaCl2 • 3C4H10O, with calcium chloride.

 Chemical properties